leftlogic/ffconf/src/details/index.md

 ## 2020!

-The 2020 edition of ffconf will take place on Friday 13th November!
-A limited number of early bird tickets will be released on Friday 8th November 2019 so get in early to guarantee your space (refunds will be issued until September 2020).
+A limited number of early bird tickets will be released on Friday 8th November 2019 so get in early to guarantee your space (refunds will be issued until September 2020) - details at the time!

 ## Contact